MiMoText/roman18/README.md

 ## Structure of the repository

-* Archive: here we store files which were generated as intermediate for our digitization pipeline with OCR4all.
 * Python-Scripts: the scripts folder contains python scripts needed for corpus creation
 * Schemas: current versions of the ELTeC schema in RELAX NG are available from this repository
 * XML-TEI: our corpus of french novels 1751-1800 in XML/TEI and metadata are stored here